p-funky/TodoApp-with-mjs/README.md

-## TODO LIST API
+## TODO API

-This is a todo list CRUD API, users are allowed to create as many unique todos as possible.
+This is a todo CRUD API in which users are allowed to create as many unique todos as possible.

 #### Technologies used
 - Nodejs (NOTE: Node v8.5.0 or higher)